 Make sure you are using the C trace function.
 Coverage.py provides two implementations of the trace function.
 The C implementation runs much faster.
 To see what you are running, use coverage debug sys.
-The output contains details of the environment, including a line that says either tracer: CTracer or tracer: PyTracer.
-If it says PyTracer then you are using the slow Python implementation.
+The output contains details of the environment, including a line that says either CTrace: available or CTracer: unavailable.
+If it says unavailable, then you are using the slow Python implementation.